top of page

 of the former workhouse.

-After developers bought the old Infirmary, it was also considered by a Heritage report that the original buildings had lost most of their original character after the laterations and therefore not worthy of being of any historical signifiance to be saved.
-The last standing part of the hispotla - the subject of my report - was the Edwardian built War Memorial Wing which was built just after the First World War.
+After developers bought the old Infirmary, it was also considered by a Heritage report that the original buildings had lost most of their original character after the alterations and therefore not worthy of being of any historical significance to be saved.
+The last standing part of the hospital - the subject of my report - was the Edwardian built War Memorial Wing which was built just after the First World War.
 This has however at the time of writing now also been demolished.
 Inside this wing was the historic mosaic floor [photograph 27] at the centre of the wing built in memory of the dead and injured in the First World War and this has ben carefully taken up and preserved and it will join other historic items from the 86-year-old building in storage for a special public memorial garden.

 On most of the site are now new homes and now the final part of the hospital has been demolished a large dementia residential centre will be built upon the site to complete the transformation.